Making a List of the Ideal Spouse

 Gerson realized that he and Lena shared similar principles and aims in life.
 With the blessing of his parents and grandparents, he decided to let Lena know how he felt.

 That was two years ago.
-Today, Lena and Gerson Engel, both 25, are happily married and teach math and science at Bogenhofen, a Seventh-day Adventist boarding school in Austria.
+Today, Lena and Gerson, both 25, are happily married and teach math and science at Bogenhofen, a Seventh-day Adventist boarding school in Austria.

 Lena credits the Ellen White list for straightening the path to her marriage.